 - Notification Memos that are copies, as opposed to originals, will be returned to the unit.

 Step Two: GPSC and/or UC Review

-- Once the Notification Memo is received by the Vice Provost for Academic Programs, the request to establish the Dual Degree will be placed in the Academic Programs Tracking System to ensure that the request is tracked throughout the authorization process with weekly updates on the status of the request.
+- Once the Notification Memo is received by Daniel Chang, Director for Academic Programs, the request to establish the Dual Degree will be placed in the Academic Programs Tracking System to ensure that the request is tracked throughout the authorization process with weekly updates on the status of the request.
 Note: The weekly updates on the status of all academic programs on the University of Houston campus are e-mailed each Friday to all College Business Administrators.

 - The GPSC and/or UC recommendation to the Provost may be: (1) Approval with no concerns, (2) Approval - but with minor concerns to be considered by the Provosts’ Council, and (3) Major concerns and a rejection of the academic unit’s proposal to establish the Dual Degree with a listing of the major concerns.

 - It should be noted, as of 12/01/16, the THECB does not track Dual Degree offerings.
 Therefore, there are no THECB forms to complete as this concerns Dual Degree proposals.